CampusSetu/CampusSetu/README.md

 - **Dashboard (`/placement/dashboard`):** A central hub for placement cell coordinators.
 - **Job Approvals (`/placement/approvals`):** A critical feature where coordinators can view a queue of all jobs submitted by recruiters that are pending approval.
 They can approve jobs, which makes them visible to students in the job feed.

+## Analytics Dashboard

+The application includes a public-facing analytics dashboard available at `/analytics`.
+It provides a high-level overview of the platform's activity through a variety of charts and KPIs, including:

+- **Key Metrics:** KPI cards for total jobs, applications, students, and companies.
+- **Hiring Funnel:** A funnel chart visualizing the candidate progression from application to hiring.
+- **Jobs by Location:** A donut chart showing the geographic distribution of job postings.
+- **Placements by Department:** A bar chart displaying the number of students hired from different academic departments.
+- **Top Skills in Demand:** A word cloud highlighting the most frequently requested skills in job descriptions.

 ### Profile Data Persistence

 Due to browser security restrictions, the application cannot directly modify local files.
 Therefore, when you update your profile on the "My Profile" page: